1st Amphibious Rapid Deployment Regiment

-The Western Army Infantry Regiment (西部方面普通科連隊) is a Japanese light infantry regiment that specializes in amphibious operations.
+The 1st Amphibious Rapid Deployment Regiment (第1水陸機動連隊), formerly known as the Western Army Infantry Regiment (西部方面普通科連隊), is a Japanese light infantry regiment that specializes in amphibious operations.
 Its main purpose is to defend remote islands in Japanese territorial waters, specifically in the Kyushu region and south, including the islands of Okinawa prefecture.
 Although it is designated a regiment, it is comparable to a typical infantry battalion in size.

 In April 2018, a new brigade modeled along the lines of the US Marine Corps was activated within the JGSDF, designated the Amphibious Rapid Deployment Brigade.
-When the new brigade is fully formed, and all troops and equipment assigned, the WAIR will be tasked as and perhaps also renamed the 1st Amphibious Rapid Deployment Regiment.
+When the new brigade was fully formed, and all troops and equipment assigned, the WAIR was reorganized into the 1st Amphibious Rapid Deployment Regiment under the brigade's command.
 The regiment is based at Sasebo in Nagasaki prefecture, in proximity to the large naval base there.

 History

 A WAIR soldier holds his binoculars while kneeling on the ground during a training mission with US Marines in Camp Pendleton.

 The WAIR was created on March 27, 2002, in order to defend remote islands in the western part of Japan in case of an invasion or enemy attacks, although they are also mandated to assist in search and rescue efforts in case their assistance is needed.
 It consists of Ranger-trained JGSDF soldiers and at the initial formation, it consisted of 600 soldiers.

 In August 2010, a proposal was being considered by the Japanese government to convert a conventional [battalion strength] regiment from either the 8th Division or the 15th Brigade into a "US-style" amphibious unit, effectively giving the Western Army a battalion of marines for dealing with contingencies.
 In 2011, WAIR soldiers were trained alongside the 11th Marine Expeditionary Unit.

 In 2013, troops from the Western Army Infantry Regiment deployed from the JS Hyuga and JS Shimokita for an amphibious warfare exercise in California.